Parameter Efficient Continual Learning with Dynamic Low-Rank Adaptation: Method

 where \( \| \cdot \| \) be a unitarily invariant norm.
 The Eckart-Young-Mirsky Theorem (\ref{EYM_theorem}) implies that the best low k-rank approximation of a matrix can be achieved by selecting top-k singular values and such an approximation maintains the least error in terms of unilaterally invariant norms including the Frobenius and spectral norms.
 Our novelty lies in finding the best-\textit{k} that eliminates the need for extensive hyperparameter tuning of the desired \textit{k} and provides an optimum trade-off between performance and growth in number of learnable parameters.
 To select the best-\textit{k}, we propose a dynamic threshold on the cumulative explained variance of singular values as follows:

 where $\mathcal{T}$ represents a normalized squared error between current task and reference task weights, and $\circ$ represents element-wise multiplication.
-Through $\mathcal{T}$, we approximate the proximity of the current task with respect to the reference task in the parameter space.
+Through $\mathcal{T}$, we approximate the proximity of the current task with respect to the reference task in the parameter space. $\mathcal{T}$ is not guaranteed to lie in $[0,1]$ and $\mathcal{T}$ can be as large as $2$ in extreme cases.
+Therefore, whenever $\mathcal{T} > 1$, we simply clip it to 1 in our implementation.
 Once $\mathcal{T}$ is computed, the dynamic rank for the task-specific, layer-specific LoRA can be found as follows:

-where $\mathcal{T}_\mu$ represents the scalar mean of the $\mathcal{T}$.
-Equation \ref{eqn:k} ensures that the k is bounded and selects the rank in proportion to the cumulative explained variance of singular values.
+Equation \ref{eqn:threshold_dynamic} and \ref{eqn:k} ensure that the k is bounded and select the rank in proportion to the cumulative explained variance of singular values.
+The $+1$ term in Equation \ref{eqn:k} is to ensure the chosen rank is at least one singular value, preventing a degenerate zero-rank projection and preserving minimal expressive capacity.
 Subsequently, the low-rank matrices can be initialized from the SV-Decomposition of $\mathcal{W}^{t}_{c}$ (flattened and re-shaped to 2D if necessary) as follows:

 As $A$ and $B$ are initialized from SV-Decomposition matrices, at times, the CL model often struggles to find an optimum in the loss landscape resulting in a sub-optimal performance.
 Therefore, before any further fine-tuning on the current task, we re-initialize the weights of $A$, $B$ along with task-specific normalization (if any) and classification layers.
 An ablation study on the same can be found in Section \ref{with_without_reinint}.